How to Buy Commercial Real Estate with a Loan

 A plot of undeveloped land can be considered commercial real estate if the land is in an area that is zoned for commercial use and the buyer intends to use it in that way.

-There are three types of land that a commercial real estate buyer can purchase:
+There are three types of land that commercial real estate financing can purchase:

 While these types of commercial real estate are not the only options available, they are the most prominent categories.
 If none of these real estate investing opportunities are right for you, you could also consider self-storage facilities, churches, amusement parks, bowling alleys, car washes, theaters, nursing homes, community centers, or a host of other options.

-Commercial lenders offer several types of loans that help business owners acquire investment property.
+Lenders offer several types of commercial real estate financing options that help business owners acquire investment property.
 Not all options are equally accessible, so before you go filling out loan applications, it’s worth getting a basic understanding of the most common types of loans and the eligibility requirements so you don’t waste time.
 For many commercial real estate loan options, you must be a business owner who has a good credit score, annual revenue of at least $250,000, and have a company that has been in business for several years.

-While there are different ways to acquire these loans, Biz2Credit is one reliable source of funding that has helped others expand their businesses and investments, like Shirley Carson who received a bridge loan to invest in an apartment complex.
+While there are different ways to acquire these loans for real estate, Biz2Credit is one reliable source of funding that has helped others expand their businesses and investments, like Shirley Carson who received a bridge loan to invest in an apartment complex.

-Here are the basic types of loans used for commercial real estate:
+Here are some business loans for real estate:

 The U.S. Small Business Administration (SBA) offers commercial financing through its SBA 7(a) loan program.
-These loans allow businesses to purchase or refinance owner-occupied commercial properties.
+If you’re looking for loans to purchase commercial property, SBA 7(a) loans can be a good choice.
 They also give the business owner a chance to borrow funds for working capital.
 And as an added benefit, they don’t charge origination fees and have good loan rates.

 These loans are great for businesses that are unable to secure credit anywhere else.
-With an SBA (7a) loan, the borrower can buy land or buildings, build on new property, or renovate existing property as long as the real estate will be occupied by the owner.
+With an SBA (7a) loan, the borrower can buy land or buildings, build on new property, or make renovations on an existing property as long as the real estate will be occupied by the property owner.

 Also backed by the U.S. Small Business Administration, these 504 loans are actually a hybrid form of financing.
 One loan comes from a Certified Development Company (CDC) for up to 40 percent of the loan amount, and one loan from a bank for half the loan amount or greater.
 The low down payment requirement of this type of loan makes CDC/SBA 504 loans perfect for growing companies that might not have more than 10 percent to use as a down payment.